timj-wood/timj-wood.github.io/_posts/2026-09-20-hawkes-processes.md

 ## 1.2.
 Homogeneous Poisson process

-The simplest point process, and the natural null model, is one in which events occur at a completely random and constant rate $$\lambda$$.
-This process is defined by two properties:
+The simplest point process, and the natural null model, is one in which events occur completely at random at a constant rate $$\lambda$$.
+It is defined by two properties.
+First, in a small interval of width $$h$$,

-- Events occur one at a time, at a constant rate.
-In a small interval of width $$h$$, the probability of one event is $$\lambda h + o(h)$$, and the probability of two or more is $$o(h)$$, where $$o(h)$$ denotes terms that shrink faster than $$h$$ and so become negligible as $$h \to 0$$.
+$$
-- The process has independent increments, where the numbers of events in non-overlapping intervals are independent.
+P(\text{one event in } (t, t+h]) = \lambda h + o(h), \qquad P(\text{two or more events in } (t, t+h]) = o(h),

-These two properties can yield several results of use.
-First, the number of events in a window of length $$T$$ is Poisson distributed with mean $$\lambda T$$.
-The variance of a Poisson distribution is equal to its mean, so counts from a Poisson process have a variance to mean ratio of 1.
-Epidemiological counts usually exhibit variances which are greater than the mean, which indicates that there are more forces at play than *pure randomness*.
-The gaps between events are also independent and exponentially distributed with rate $$\lambda$$, where the mean is $$1/\lambda$$.
-The exponential is the only continuous distribution that is memoryless, where no matter how much time has elapsed, the distribution of the remaining wait is unchanged.
-Therefore, the process has no memory of when the last event occurred.
+$$

-There are two further properties of use, which will be briefly introduced and expanded upon later:
+where $$o(h)$$ denotes terms that become negligible relative to $$h$$ as $$h \to 0$$.
+The second condition says events occur one at a time.
+Second, the numbers of events in non-overlapping intervals are independent.

-- Superposition: combining independent Poisson processes with rates $$\lambda_1$$ and $$\lambda_2$$ gives a Poisson process with rate $$\lambda_1 + \lambda_2$$.
-This underpins the branching representation of Hawkes processes.
+Because the rate is constant and intervals are independent, the gaps between events are independent and exponentially distributed with rate $$\lambda$$ (mean $$1/\lambda$$).
+The exponential is the only continuous distribution that is *memoryless*: however long you have already waited, the remaining wait has the same distribution.
+The count in a window of length $$T$$ is $$N(T) \sim \text{Poisson}(\lambda T)$$, so its variance equals its mean.
+This gives a simple first diagnostic: clustered data, whatever the cause, are *overdispersed*, with variance greater than the mean.

-- Thinning: if each event of a Poisson process is independently kept with probability $$p$$, the kept events form a Poisson process with rate $$p\lambda$$.
-This is the basis of the standard algorithm for simulating Hawkes processes.
+Two further properties will be useful later. **Superposition**: combining independent Poisson processes gives a Poisson process whose rate is the sum of their rates. **Thinning**: keeping each event independently with probability $$p$$ gives a Poisson process with rate $$p\lambda$$.
+Superposition underpins the branching view of Hawkes processes, and thinning is the basis of Ogata's algorithm for simulating them.

-The Poisson process is widely used to model random events across STEM, such as queuing theory and reliability engineering.
-However, its key limitation is that events cannot influence one another, where an event occurring has no effect on the chance of future events.
-In an epidemic, for example, each case can cause further cases.
-Therefore, modelling this *self-excitation* is the core motivation for the application of Hawkes processes.
+The Poisson process is widely used across STEM, from queuing theory to reliability engineering.
+Its key limitation is that events cannot influence one another.
+In an epidemic, however, each case can cause further cases.
+Capturing this *self-excitation* is the core motivation for Hawkes processes.

 ## 1.3.
 Inhomogeneous Poisson process